philippinespire/pire_ssl_data_processing/README.md

 ## Maintaining Git Repo

-You must pull down the lated version of the repo everytime you sit down to work and push the changes you made everytime you walk away from the terminal.
+You must pull down the latest version of the repo everytime you sit down to work and push the changes you made everytime you walk away from the terminal.
 The following order of operations when you sync the repo will minimize problems.

 ```
 git pull